 According to research, as of 2019, 81% of participants in the Information and Communication Technology sector in the world started applying Agile methods in software development.
 68% of corporations stated that the principles of Agile increased product time delivery and 42% of the respondents saw considerable improvement in customer overall satisfaction.

 For the last decade or so, a significant amount of investments have been placed to alter national business practices to globally-managed.
 The move has opened numerous opportunities for companies to invade new marketplaces, hire professionals across the world, and save on labor costs.
-With this in mind, entrepreneurs started seeing it as extremely beneficial to collaborate with distributed teams.
+With this in mind, entrepreneurs started seeing it extremely beneficial to collaborate with distributed teams.
 Remote teams, dedicated development teams, or geographically dispersed teams are the names that stand for working remotely overseas.
 The reasons for going international are as follows: the scarcity of talents on the domestic market, insufficient funding, short-term projects or startups that would rather build virtual teams to save money.

 Agile for distributed teams requires great contribution in terms of finding management approaches, proper communication tools, as well as progress tracking systems.
 Above that, clients may face cultural barriers and communication issues.
 However, if managed and controlled smartly, distributed teams show great success in Agile software development.

 The Benefits of Running Distributed Teams: 3 Success Stories